 VAT Payment Calculator

-As a Czech taxpayer, you must pay VAT (value-added tax) when your annual turnover exceeds CZK 2 millions.
-You also need to pay VAT in certain circumstances (gaining assets via privatization, mergers or the sale of a company).
-In some cases, it may even be profitable to register as a VAT payer voluntarily.
-No matter the situation, we have a VAT Payment Calculator to make your life a bit easier.
-Determine exactly how much VAT to add to your Czech invoices, whether 10, 15, or the standard 21%.
+As a Czech taxpayer, you must register as a VAT payer when your annual turnover exceeds CZK 2 million.
+You may also need to pay VAT in certain cases (gaining assets via privatization, merger, or the sale of a company).
+In other circumstances, you might register to pay VAT voluntarily.
+No matter the situation, this VAT Payment Calculator should help make your life a bit easier.
+Use it to calculate exactly how much VAT to add to your Czech invoices in 2024.

 VAT Payment Calculator